brendan-banfield/Maximum-Clique-Comps/README.md

 # Where we got our data
 - [DIMACS](https://iridia.ulb.ac.be/~fmascia/maximum_clique/DIMACS-benchmark) benchmark datasets from 1992-93
-- [protein product graphs](https://e6.ijs.si/~matjaz/maxclique/ProteinProduct/) based on [this paper](https://pubs.acs.org/doi/10.1021/ci4002525) from Depolli et al. (2013)
+- [Protein product graphs](https://e6.ijs.si/~matjaz/maxclique/ProteinProduct/) based on [this paper](https://pubs.acs.org/doi/10.1021/ci4002525) from Depolli et al. (2013)
-- generated our own graphs with randomly populated edges based on a given edge density
+- Generated our own graphs with randomly populated edges based on a given edge density

 # graphs.py